235 Grove Avenue

 Welcome to the technology page!

-The Technology Coordinator, Mrs. Berth and PC Technician, Miss Palen, are responsible for keeping all technology in the district up and running.
+The Technology Coordinator, Mrs. Berth is responsible for keeping all technology in Berlin Township and Clementon Elementary School (shared services) up and running.
 These include:

 - 1:1 (Internal) Chromebook upkeep in 2nd to 8th Grades

 Not only do we maintain physical equipment, we also:

 - Keep kids safe with - BARK and Securly. **BARK scans all student G Suite docs and emails and alerts the tech department when it sees: cyber-bullying, inappropriate language, and self-harm items, even when not at school! **Securly is a cloud based web filter that we use on the Chromebooks that allows us to block pages and it also detect bullying and self-harm terms and alerts the appropriate staff.

 - Maintain the SIS, G Suite and Office 365 accounts

 - Almost all program data and logins.
 (Clever, Renaissance, Study Island, NewsELA, etc)

 - Lead the Technology Advancement Team